 If you’re married with joint tax returns or bank statements, your spouse may be susceptible to the same level of scrutiny that you will undergo.
 In addition, since the line of separation between personal and joint finances in your marriage may be blurred, your spouse may experience a personal invasion of privacy.

 All Your Debts Won’t Disappear

 Even after bankruptcy, you may still be responsible for some obligations.
 Debts like child support and alimony will remain your responsibility, as will any outstanding student loans.
 Debts incurred from being sued will also remain.
 You should consider this carefully, mainly if the sum of these debts after bankruptcy could still prevent you from getting back on your feet financially.

 The Benefits of Filing for Bankruptcy

 For many people, the benefits of filing for bankruptcy far exceed the cons.
 For one thing, bankruptcy gives you a fresh start.
-You are free to start a new credit history and learn from your past mistakes without being penalized for them.
+You can start a new credit history and learn from your past mistakes without being penalized.
 After some time has passed, you’ll be able to avail yourself of all the credit benefits of everyone else, including getting approved for credit cards, a mortgage loan, and other things.
 Finally, one of the intangible benefits of filing for bankruptcy is sleeping at night, knowing that you are debt-free.

 In case you are searching for Staten Island bankruptcy lawyer, please use this website.
 Law Office of Kevin Zazzera has been practicing in New York and New Jersey for over 25 years.